Alcohol and running: can you have your cake and eat it too?

 The point is that when we’re talking about our health, it’s definitely helpful to recognize alcohol for what it really is: a potentially fatal drug, like any other.
 Now, that doesn’t mean you should never indulge in it, but it does mean you should recognize what you’re dealing with in order to deal with it safely and effectively without sacrificing your health or your running performance.

-Now let’s take a look the stuff that alcohol – *cough*, ethanol – actually does to your body that should concern you as a runner.
+Now let’s take a look at the stuff that alcohol – erm, ethanol – actually does to your body that should concern you as a runner.
 After all, knowing what happens when you drink alcohol can help you determine when it’s safe to consume it and when you should abstain.

 Have you ever noticed that when you drink alcohol, you have to pee more than usual?
 That’s because it’s a diuretic.